fdeschenes/cakephp-dompdf-view/README.md

 - [dompdf 0.6+](http://code.google.com/p/dompdf)

 ## Installation
-Download the repository and extract the archive to a folder called `cakephp-dompdf-view` in your Plugin folder.
+Download the repository and extract the archive to a folder called `Dompdf` in your Plugin folder.

 ### Vendor Files
-Download [dompdf 0.6](http://code.google.com/p/dompdf/downloads/list) and move the content of the archive to `Plugin/cakephp-dompdf-view/Vendor/dompdf`.
+Download [dompdf 0.6](http://code.google.com/p/dompdf/downloads/list) and move the content of the archive to `Plugin/Dompdf/Vendor/dompdf`.

 ### Cache Permissions
 Please create a cache folder for dompdf called `dompdf` in `APP/tmp/cache` and change the permissions to 777.